CultureEventsNaturePublic Holidays

 Igniting Fire

-The Nowruz celebration in the village of Palangan is conducted by young people moving torches and ascending the cliffs behind the village.
-During this celebration, villagers gather on the rooftops and, accompanied by Kurdish music and wearing colorful and festive clothing, welcome Nowruz.
 The custom of igniting fire has been common since ancient times in regions fond of Nowruz.
 In Iran, the Republic of Azerbaijan, and parts of Afghanistan, this custom is observed as lighting fires on the evening of the last Wednesday of the year, a celebration known as Chaharshanbe Suri.
 In Kurdistan, on Nowruz day, the Nowruz fire ceremony (in Kurdish: Agir Newrozî) takes place.
 Jumping over fire during Nowruz is also common in Turkmenistan.

 Additionally, the custom of lighting fires on the dawn of Nowruz on rooftops is practiced among some Zoroastrians, including in some villages of Yazd in Iran.

-Nowruz Spreads
+Nowruz (Norooz) Spreads

 The traditional New Year’s spread (sofre-ye haft sin) features seven items that begin with the letter S: sabzeh (sprouts), samanu (pudding), sib (apple), serkeh (vinegar), sir (garlic), senjed (dried oleaster), and somaq (a fruity spice).
 The spread also typically includes other items such as a copy of the Qur’an, a mirror, and live goldfish.
 The Iranian New Year, Noruz, is the most important festival of the year and is celebrated by peoples from the Balkans to Central Asia and India.
 Photo by Davood Rafiei – Flickr

-The “Sofreh Haft-Seen” is a Nowruz spread common in Iran, the Republic of Azerbaijan, and some parts of Afghanistan.
+The “Sofreh Haft-Seen” is a Nowruz (Norooz) spread common in Iran, the Republic of Azerbaijan, and some parts of Afghanistan.
 Nowruz spreads are a shared tradition among people who celebrate Nowruz.
 The Nowruz spread, which is nowadays referred to as “Sofreh Haft-Seen” in Iran, consists of two types of items:

 • Items with symbolic significance, such as garlic and coins.